Tudat/tudat/tutorials/tudatFeatures/propagationSetup/propagatorSettings.rst

         - :literal:`propagator`

             :class:`TranslationalPropagatorType` which defines the type of propagator being used.
-Currently, :literal:`cowell` and :literal:`encke` are available.
+Currently, :literal:`cowell`, :literal:`encke`, :literal:`gaus_keplerian` and :literal:`gaus_modified_equinoctial` are available.
 By default, the :literal:`cowell` propagator is used.

         - :literal:`dependentVariablesToSave`